DIY Project # 9 - Woodworking Tools for the Do-It-Yourselfer - October, 1998 by Louis Lung

 - Never stand in line with the blade.

 - Never force stock through the blade; let the blade do the cutting.

+- Wear a full face shield (in addition to eye protection) when cutting particle board or similar material.
 Flying chips can strike the exposed skin on your face.

 - Bench saws: usually under $200